dylanjameswagner/WordPress-Initial-Setup/README.md

 ## Configuration
 Copy and Paste Files
+- .gitignore
-- index.php - install at project root for subdirectory installations
+- index.php - subdirectory installations
-- redirects.php - install at project root - included in index.php
+- redirects.php - included in index.php
 - wp-config.php - see wp-config.md for more information